-Is the surcharge payable if the person ceases to have the interest in the residential land prior to becoming a foreign person?
+Is the surcharge payable if the corporation ceases to have the interest in the residential land prior to becoming a foreign corporation?

-A surcharge is not payable if the interest in the residential land was conveyed or transferred by the person before the person became a foreign person.
+A surcharge is not payable if the interest in the residential land was conveyed or transferred by the corporation before the corporation became a foreign corporation.

 When a foreign person signs a contract but their representative (for example, Attorney) provides the VOI and Client Authorisation without Visa/Passport information on the purchaser, how are required information fields for Commonwealth Reporting to be completed?

 You will need to request the relevant information about the purchaser (not the Attorney).

 When does a corporation hold property?

 A corporation holds property (including a security of a corporation) if the corporation: